-The Board effectiveness evaluation for 2019 yielded generally positive results across all evaluation items.
+The Board effectiveness evaluation for 2020 yielded generally positive results across all evaluation items as continuing from 2019.
 It confirmed that the Board is functioning not only effectively but increasingly so.
-On the other hand, the evaluation identified areas where further improvement is warranted, including the Board's operation for further increase in effectiveness and information-sharing to improve the quality of Board decision-making.
-In addition to these issues, the Board has incorporated the impacts of the COVID-19 pandemic on the Company's business and worked on making the following improvements throughout 2020.
+On the other hand, the evaluation identified areas where further improvement is warranted.
+The areas of improvement include ones related to the Board's operations to further enhance discussions, and ones to further increase information-sharing that could contribute to in-depth discussions on corporate governance and further enhancements of the quality of the Board's decision-making.
+In addition, the Board has incorporated the continuous impacts of the COVID-19 pandemic on the Company's business and worked on making the following improvements throughout 2021.

-- · Increased effectiveness and efficiency regarding the operations of the Board in and thereby its overall effectiveness of the Board - Held detailed pre-meeting briefings on material matters and enhanced deliberations and discussions - Utilized online meetings and digitalized discussion materials and meeting minutes - · Carried out closer information-sharing for better quality decision-making by the Board - Shared enriched information on the following matters: - Updates on material measures concerning mid- to long-term strategies - Business conditions in important countries and regions - Updates on dialogues with shareholders and investors - Sustainability strategies of the Group and each business sector and their progresses, results of external evaluations, etc. - The COVID-19 pandemic's impact, countermeasures, and updates on the Group's employees and each of its businesses
+- Effective and efficient operations of the Board of Directors aimed to further enhance discussions - Continued to hold detailed pre-meeting briefings regarding material matters - Secured sufficient deliberation time by allocating appropriate time for each agenda - Continued online Board meetings and improved the meeting operations - Further enhancement in discussions and information sharing for better-quality decision-making by the Board - Shared enriched information on the following matters: - Updates on material measures concerning mid- to long-term strategies - Updates on material measures and verification of their effectiveness - Updates on corporate governance and its future policies - Updates on dialogues with shareholders and investors - The COVID-19 pandemic's impact, countermeasures, and updates on the Group's employees and each of its businesses

-The 2020 Board effectiveness evaluation results similarly provided generally positive feedback and exhibited improvements in the categories mentioned above - effectiveness and efficiency of the Board as well as closer information-sharing.
-Starting from 2021, the Board will continue to pursue improvements required for the issues listed below, in order to constantly enhance the Board's effectiveness.
+Similarly to those of the previous year, the results of the Board's evaluation on its effectiveness in 2021 provided generally positive feedback and exhibited improvements in the categories mentioned above.
+Even after 2022, the Board pursues improvements required for the issues listed below, in order to continuously enhance the Board's effectiveness.